The Most Common Injuries in Kickboxers and How You Can Prevent Them

 What is it?

-A sprained ankle is common in kickboxing, especially due to turning and moving at high speed.
-A wrong step, jump or twist can lead to overload of the ligaments, causing the ankle to swell and hurt.
+An ankle sprain is common in kickboxing, especially due to twisting and moving at high speed.
+A wrong step, jump, or twist can lead to overloading of the ligaments, causing the ankle to swell and hurt.

 How to prevent?

-- Wear sturdy shoes or ankle protectors to provide extra support.
+• Use sturdy shoes or ankle guards to provide extra support.

-- Work on your footwork and technique so that you are less likely to put incorrect strain on your ankle while pedaling and moving.
+• Work on your footwork and technique so you are less likely to strain your ankle incorrectly during kicking and moving.

 2. Knee injuries